grantjenks/python-sortedcontainers/docs/introduction.rst

 3. Some type and parameter names were changed. `SortedListWithKey` was renamed to `SortedKeyList` but an alias remains for compatibility.
 Several methods which accepted a `val` parameter now accept `value` for better readability.

+The :doc:`history` documents all the changes made in every version in the history of the project.
+The :ref:`Version 2<v2>` release notes detail all the changes made.

 The `blist`_ project remains the most similar as its API was the original inspiration for :doc:`Sorted Containers<index>`.
 The main difference has always